jmiramont/spectrogram-zeros-classification/README.md

 ## Code

 This repository contains the Matlab and Python code used in the paper.
-Each matlab script is named with the figure that generates.
+Each Matlab script is named with the figure that generates.
 The main functions are:

 1. ```compute_zeros_histogram.m```
 2. ```classify_spectrogram_zeros```